SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 - a **long description**:
    - this is ReStructuredText enclosed between the r""" and """ delimiters at the top of the *.py* file
+   - what you write here is abstracted into the help documentation

 - a **definition** of the model:
    - as part of the **long description**